DNSCrypt/dnscrypt-resolvers/v3/public-resolvers.md

 DNSCrypt resolver in Hyderabad, India, Oracle Cloud

+Warning: this server is incompatible with DNS anonymization.

 Operated by Jitender (@coolquasar) in Hyderabad, India.
 Blocks ads/trackers/analytics domains and provides a clean browsing experience.